MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 - If scanned from paper documents, scans should be high-quality images.
 - Must use the Latin alphabet (English characters).

-Currently not supported:

-- Complex tables (nested tables, merged headers or cells, and so on).
-- Checkboxes or radio buttons.
-- Signatures.

 ## Optimization tips